OF YOUR STAY

 Obviously a great deal of time is likely to revolve around relaxing, sunbathing, the pool and the stunning local beaches.

-Expect turquoise seas, white coral sands, and breezes varying from slight (enjoy body surfing and swimming) to strong (walk and be amazed by the kitesurfers etc) to absolutely calm (go snorkelling).
+Expect turquoise seas, white coral sands, and breezes varying from slight (enjoy body surfing and swimming) to strong (walk and be amazed by the watersports) to absolutely calm (snorkelling, swimming, shell hunting, being amazed by the vibrant colours of the ocean).

 The easiest way to discover this volcanic landscape is by simply driving around. e.g. Try Vallebron, a local valley with traditional farming.
 Take a selfie with goat statues in the valley - and dotted all over the island.

-Fuerteventura is a dry place with a fascinating landscape: volcanoes, rocks, malpais (lava fields), white coral sands and occasional black lava beaches.
+Fuerteventura is dry, with a fascinating landscape: volcanoes, rocks, malpais (lava fields), white coral sands & occasional black lava beaches.

-Expect a warm welcome: generous people, fine food and drink, English spoken everywhere (though do try basic Spanish!).
+Expect a warm welcome: generous people, fine food and drink, English spoken everywhere (though attempts at basic Spanish appreciated).

 Corralejo Town Beach